PSYC 541 Introduction to Public Mental Health: Theories, Practice, and Prevention

 Synthesis Assignments (8)

-Every module has a synthesis assignment.
+The student will complete 8 Synthesis Assignments in the course.
 The first part of the synthesis assignment should cover the main ideas and concepts discussed from each assigned textbook chapter from the module.
-Students must then note three weaknesses or limitations of the content from assigned readings followed by their major takeaway from the assigned readings.
-Next, students must discuss how the assigned textbook chapters relate to their topic of interest in the public mental health field.
-Lastly, students must include biblical integration.
+The student must then note three weaknesses or limitations of the content from assigned readings followed by his/her major takeaway from the assigned readings.
+Next, the student must discuss how the assigned textbook chapters relate to his/her topic of interest in the public mental health field.
+Lastly, the student must include biblical integration.
 Each synthesis must be at least 2 pages in length (APA format).

 Journal Article Review Assignments (4)

-For each module, the student will complete a journal article review template of a peer-reviewed journal article related to their topic of interest in public mental health.
-The student must find the journal article related to their topic of interest and complete the journal article review template.
+For each module, the student will complete a journal article review template of a peer-reviewed journal article related to his/her topic of interest in public mental health.
+The student must find the journal article related to his/her topic of interest and complete the journal article review template.

 For the first Community Mental Health Needs Assessment Assignment, the student will discover the purpose of the assessment and research and detail the top needs in the Lynchburg, VA community.